shendykurnia/crud/README.md

-# Tokopedia Senior Software Engineer Test
+# Senior Software Engineer Test

 The goal of this test is to assert (to some degree) your coding and architectural skills.
 You're given a simple problem so you can focus on showcasing development techniques.
 It's up to you to strike the right balance between rapidly meeting our test criteria and showing off what you can do.